julianduque/heroku-langchain/docs/SPECS.md

 The primary objective of the @langchain/heroku library is to offer LangChainJS developers a streamlined and idiomatic way to access Heroku's artificial intelligence capabilities.
 These capabilities include leveraging Large Language Models (LLMs) through the Heroku Managed Inference API and interacting with tool-using agents via the Heroku Managed Agents API.1

 This library will abstract the underlying Heroku API interactions, presenting them through familiar LangChain paradigms such as the Runnable interface and the BaseChatModel class.
 This approach ensures that developers can readily incorporate Heroku's AI services into their existing LangChain applications and complex workflows, including those built with LangChain Expression Language (LCEL) and LangGraph.
 By bridging the LangChain framework with Heroku's managed AI infrastructure, the library aims to lower the adoption threshold for LangChain developers seeking to utilize Heroku's AI offerings.
-The availability of Heroku's inference services, including models like Claude, Cohere, and Stable-Image-Ultra 1, combined with LangChain's development strengths, creates a powerful synergy.
+The availability of Heroku's inference services, including models like gpt-oss-120b, Cohere, and Stable-Image-Ultra 1, combined with LangChain's development strengths, creates a powerful synergy.

 ### **1.2.
 Core Features**